quinnsab/todo-mvc-auth-local/README.md

-# Introduction
+# Manage Your Project

+Track your tasks in your Professional Work, Personal Work, Chores, Events, and Recreation.

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A ToDo App built using the MVC Architecture, we have also implemented "authorization" so users can sign up, customize & return to the app with those changes still applied.

+**Link to project:**

 ---

-> Be sure to add that lovely star 😀 and fork it for your own copy
+# How It's Made

+**Tech Used:** HTML, CSS, JavaScript, EJS, Express, MongoDB

+- Using MVC architecture and "authorization", it's a todo app that allows users to sign-up, customize and return to the app when needed.
+- Manage Your Project is split up into two separate deployables, a web client and a backend server.

 ---

-# Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

----

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for anyone who wants to see the effects of implementing authorization and MVC in an app.

 ---